run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

     * There is no need to set nodes for Run:ai.
     * You can __optionally__ set the Run:ai control plane to run on specific nodes.
     * Run:ai is no longer confined to these notes.
 Instead, Kubernetes will attempt to schedule Run:ai pods to these nodes.
-If lacking resources, the Run:ai nodes will move to another, non-labelled node.
+If lacking resources, the Run:ai nodes will move to another, non-labeled node.

     To set system worker nodes run: